CSIS-iLab/india-states/_analysis/states-update-january-3-2018.md

 author:
 - Aman Thakker
 breadcrumbs: ''
-is_analysis: false
+is_analysis: true
-content_type: ''
+content_type: 'analysis'

 ---
 **Big News**

 Maharashtra increases salaries for state government employees; President Kovind bifurcates High Court of Judicature at Hyderabad into separate High Courts for Andhra Pradesh and for Telangana; Uttarakhand becomes first state to offer universal secondary and tertiary health coverage for all households in the state; Chhattisgarh returns land acquired from tribal farmers in Bastar in 2005 for a now-dead Tata Steel project; and more.

 **Center – State relations**